Amicus Briefs

 State of Kentucky and State of Tennessee v.
 Yellen

-AMICUS BRIEF SUMMARY – NCLA argues that Congress’s attempt to arrogate state legislative powers to reduce taxes or otherwise change taxation policy violates several bedrock provisions of the U.S. Constitution that define and constrain federal lawmaking.
+AMICUS BRIEF SUMMARY – NCLA argued that Congress’s attempt to arrogate state legislative powers to reduce taxes or otherwise change taxation policy violated several bedrock provisions of the U.S. Constitution that define and constrain federal lawmaking.

 State of West Virginia v.
 Department of the Treasury

-AMICUS BRIEF SUMMARY – In the boldest federal power grab in recent memory, Congress is attempting to usurp the sovereign powers of the States and seize their taxing authority.
-The American Rescue Plan Act of 2021 (ARPA), signed by President Biden on March 11, includes a Tax Cut Ban that requires States receiving federal rescue funds to give up their ability to decrease taxes for three or more years.
+AMICUS BRIEF SUMMARY – In the boldest federal power grab in recent memory, Congress attempted to usurp the sovereign powers of the States and seize their taxing authority.
+The American Rescue Plan Act of 2021 (ARPA), signed by President Biden on March 11, included a Tax Cut Ban that requiring States receiving federal rescue funds to give up their ability to decrease taxes for three or more years.

 Sun City Home Owners Association v.
 Arizona Corporation Commission

-AMICUS BRIEF SUMMARY – The amicus brief asks the Arizona Supreme Court to interpret the statutory or regulatory texts for itself rather than deferring to the interpretation of an administrative agency.
-NCLA argues that the Arizona Court of Appeals erred in its January 2020 ruling by giving “extreme deference” to the Arizona Corporation Commission (ACC) in violation…
+AMICUS BRIEF SUMMARY – The amicus brief asked the Arizona Supreme Court to interpret the statutory or regulatory texts for itself rather than deferring to the interpretation of an administrative agency.
+NCLA argued that the Arizona Court of Appeals erred in its January 2020 ruling by giving “extreme deference” to the Arizona Corporation Commission (ACC) in violation…

 Tiger Lily v.
 U.S. Department of Housing and Urban Development